PanquecaFuriosa/Radial-Basis-Function/README.md

 # Radial Basis Functions

-In this repository there are an implementation of Radial Basis Functions and Universal approximator.
+In this repository there are implementations of Radial Basis Functions and Universal approximator.

 ## Radial Basis Function Class